 🧩 Breaking Down S3 Tables

-AWS’s S3 Tables, built on Apache Iceberg, promise powerful features like:
+AWS’s S3 Tables, built on Apache Iceberg, offer features like:

-Features like automatic table maintenance (compaction, snapshot management, and stale file cleanup) simplify operations.
-Add tight integration with AWS services like Glue, Athena, and QuickSight, and it’s clear AWS is targeting lakehouse supremacy.
+Built-in maintenance tools for compaction, snapshot management, and stale file cleanup simplify operations.
+Combined with integration across AWS services like Glue, Athena, and QuickSight, AWS is positioning itself as a serious contender.

-Delta’s production-ready APIs for MERGE, UPDATE, and DELETE streamline data corrections and historical updates.
-Iceberg lags behind here, with limited mutation features.
+Robust APIs for MERGE, UPDATE, and DELETE make data corrections and historical updates seamless. -

 🔍 The AWS Catch